tatumio/tatum-php/docs/Api/BlockchainFeesApi.md

 ### Description

-Estimate EGLD transaction fees
+Estimate the fee for an Elrond transaction

-<h4>2 credits per API call.</h4>
+**2 credits per API call**

- Estimate gasLimit and gasPrice of the EGLD transaction.
-Gas limit is obtained from <a href="https://gateway.elrond.com/transaction/cost" target="_blank">https://gateway.elrond.com/transaction/cost</a>.
-Gas price is obtained from <a href="https://gateway.elrond.com/network/config" target="_blank">https://gateway.elrond.com/network/config</a>.
+ Get an estimated gas price and the number of gas units needed for an Elrond transaction.
+The gas price is obtained from <a href="https://gateway.elrond.com/network/config" target="_blank">https://gateway.elrond.com/network/config</a>.
+The gas limit is obtains from <a href="https://gateway.elrond.com/transaction/cost" target="_blank">https://gateway.elrond.com/transaction/cost</a>.

 ### Example